 Baltimore sees deadliest January in nearly 50 years with latest homicide

-The victim was found around shot at 1:51 a.m. in the first block of Morris Road in Southwest Baltimore’s Rosemont neighborhood, near the Gwynns Falls/Leakin Park, police said.
-The man, so far unidentified police, was later pronounced dead.
+The victim was found shot at around 1:51 a.m. on Morris Road in Southwest Baltimore’s Rosemont neighborhood, near Gwynns Falls/Leakin Park, police said.
+The man, so far unidentified by police, was later pronounced dead.

 The victim is the 36th counted this month, marking the deadliest January in nearly 50 years.
 Thirty-five people were killed in January 1973.
-The January death tolls includes people injured by shootings in prior months who later died.
+The monthly death tolls include those injured by shootings in prior months who later died.

-On Sunday, a 66-year-old man was found shot in the 3300 block of Rueckert Ave., just before 6 p.m., police said.
+On Sunday, a 66-year-old man was found shot in the 3300 block of Rueckert Avenue, just before 6 p.m., police said.
 He was taken to area hospital where he later died.

 Police and city leadership are coming under additional pressure to curb the unrelenting violence in the city.
 There were nine people killed last week, including the husband of a police internal affairs lieutenant who was waiting for a refrigerator delivery at home in Northeast Baltimore, and a Little Italy restaurant general manager killed in Fells Point.